andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

     layers_ls.append(item_dict)
 ```

-so here for each county in the `df_2015` dataframe we add a dictionary that says the source type, the source (our geolocations for each individual county), the type (fill to fill in the color), and the color to fill it with.
+so here for each county in the `df_2015` dataframe we append a dictionary to our list of layers `layers_ls` that says the source type (geojson), the source (our geolocations for each individual county), the type (fill to fill in the color), and the color to fill it with.

 let's also go ahead and make a variable with our mapbox access token.
-Since mine is saved into my `.bash_profile`, I access it as such:
+Since mine is saved in my `.bash_profile`, I access it as such:

 ```python
 mapbox_access_token = os.environ['MAPBOX_AT']
 ```

-Plotly works largely with dictionaries and plotly subclass dictionaries from the graph_objects class.
+Plotly works largely with dictionaries and Plotly subclass dictionaries from the graph_objects module nested within eachother.
 The documentation for these objects can be found [here](https://plot.ly/python/reference/#scattermapbox-marker-colorbar-len).

-Essentially you will make a plotly figure with a data and a layout object.
+Essentially you will make a plotly figure with using a dictionary with data and a layout dictionaries nested within it.
 To do county level choropleths with custom map objects, all of your actually plotting will be done in your layout object dictionary.
 However, to add a colorscale, your colorscale data must be in a data object.
 I will start by making my data object

 Before I do this though I need to have a list for the custom colorscale.
-The first Item of the list needs to look something like `[0, '#fffddb']` and the item should something like `[[0, '#fffddb']`.
-It is really important that the first start with 0 and the last item start with 1.
-If they do not, your colorscale won't show up, and plotly will put a standard own colorscale.
+The first Item of the list needs to be a sublist that looks something like `[0, '#fffddb']` and the item should something like `[[1, '#8b0000']`.
+It is really important that the first sublist start with 0 and the last sublist start with 1.
+If they do not, your colorscale won't show up, and plotly will display its own standard colorscale in its place.
 I used my colorscale dictionary to make my list as such

 ```python
 colorscl = [[i * .01, v] for i,v in enumerate(scl.values())]
 ```

-it should look something like `[[0, '#fffddb']...[0, '#fffddb']]`
+it should look something like `[[0, '#fffddb']...[1, '#8b0000']]`

-Next I will make a data object.
+Next I will make my data dictionary suing `graph_objects` dictionary subclass `go.Data`.
 Since you don't actually want your markers to show up, you only need them there to put in a colorscale, just put them at a random latitude and longitude.
-I did lat:0 lon:0 which is somewhere in central west Africa.
-Your marker dict is the most important part. `cmax` is how highest value the scale on your colorbar will show, and `cmin` is lowest. `colorscale` is where you put your colorscale list.
+I did lat:0 lon:0 which is somewhere in central west Africa. the marker dict is the most important part here. `cmax` is how highest value the scale on your colorbar will show, and `cmin` is lowest. `color` is where you define the range between `cmax` and `cmin`. `colorscale` is where you put your colorscale list.
 Make sure `showscale` is `True` and `autocolorscale` is `False`.
-For `colorbar` use a `go.ColorBar` object where you can adjust the length with `len`.
+For `colorbar` use a `go.ColorBar` dictionary subclass where you can adjust the length of your colorscale with `len`.
 You can also set a title and do other things here.
-Unfortunately, the title and colorbar layout aren't as customizable as I would have liked so I didn't do much here.
-See the documentation I linked above.
+Unfortunately, the title and colorbar layout aren't as customizable as I would like so I'm not using a lot of the features here.
+See the [documentation](https://plot.ly/python/reference/#scattermapbox-marker-colorbar-len) for more info.

 ```python
 data = go.Data([